emmogrin/octra-oneclick/Task-README.md

 # ⚡️ Octra Testnet — Weekly Task

-# NOTE(ANDROID USERS ONLY PC USERS SHOULD PROCEED)
+# NOTE(ANDROID USERS ONLY, PC Users ignore and move to next step )
 New Phone users are to login ubuntu using this guide before starting [📱 TERMUX-README](https://github.com/emmogrin/octra-oneclick/blob/main/TERMUX-README.md)

 if you are not New as a phone guy then  just enter and proceed with the code: